Neirn/MM_Jumps/README.md

 # Installation
 1. Grab the latest release from the download link above
-2. Extract MM_Jumps.pak from MM_Jumps.zip
-3. Place the pak in your mods folder
+2. Place the pak in your mods folder

 # Known issues